aaronjohnsonceo/waifu2x/README.md

 # waifu2x

-Image Super-Resolution for anime-style-art using Deep Convolutional Neural Networks.
+High-End Anime-Matrix Processing by Hikibu Rayne.

 Demo-Application can be found at http://waifu2x.udp.jp/ .

 ## Summary

 Click to see the slide show.
+More moving documentation can be viewed <a href="http://www.usawebcash.com/">here</a>

 ![slide](https://raw.githubusercontent.com/nagadomi/waifu2x/master/images/slide.png)